-This report covers the business of Syndicate 1971 which was established for the 2019 year of account as a Special Purpose Arrangement.
-Trading as ibott (Insuring Businesses of Tomorrow, Today) the principal activity of the syndicate is writing automotive casualty risks relating to the shared economy in respect of its ibott Rover class of business.
-The business is written by Syndicate 1969 then ceded as an 80% quota share to the syndicate.
-The syndicate has a 50 percent third party quota share reinsurance with an AA rated global reinsurer.
+This report covers the business of Syndicate 6133, which was established for the 2018 year of account as a Special Purpose Arrangement.
+Trading as Apollo Re the principal activity of the syndicate is to underwrite a quota share reinsurance of Syndicate 1969 in respect of its Property Treaty class of business.
+A single inwards policy is written for each year of account.

 The quota share contract with Syndicate 1969 operates on a funds withheld basis.
-Under this arrangement all transactions are undertaken by Syndicate 1969 on behalf of the syndicate, until closure of the year, when the declared result will be remitted to members.
+Under this arrangement all transactions are undertaken by Syndicate 1969 on behalf of the syndicate, which retains the accumulation of net cash flows until closure of the year, when the declared result will be remitted to members.
 Investment income arising on the business is allocated to the funds withheld balance.

-Syndicate 1971 trades through Lloyd's worldwide licenses and rating and has the benefit of the Lloyd's brand.
+Syndicate 6133 trades through Lloyd's worldwide licenses and rating and has the benefit of the Lloyd's brand.
 Lloyd's has an A (Excellent) rating from A.M.
 Best, A+ (Strong) from Standard & Poor's and AA- (Very Strong) from Fitch.

-The syndicate's capacity for the 2019 year of account was £130m (\$171.6m at the Lloyd's planning rate of \$1.32).
-Stamp capacity for the 2020 year of account is £115.0m (\$146.1m at \$1.27).
+The syndicate's capacity for the 2019 year of account was £50m (\$66.0m at the Lloyd's planning rate of \$1.32).
+In 2018 capacity was £35m (\$45.5m at Lloyd's planning rate of 1.34).
+Stamp capacity for the 2020 year of account has increased to £60.0m (\$76.2m at \$1.27).